creme332/myjobviz/README.md

 #  ⚒️ Methodology  <a name="Methodology"></a> #

 ## 📝Data collection  <a name="collection"></a> ##
-In the span of $2$ months (1 May 2022 - 1 July 2022), $600$ unique IT job listings were scraped from [myjob.mu](https://www.myjob.mu/) using the BeautifulSoup library.
+In the span of $2$ months (1 May 2022 - 1 July 2022), $600$ unique IT job listings were scraped from [myjob.mu](https://www.myjob.mu/) using Python and BeautifulSoup library.
 The result was saved to a CSV file.

 More info here :